RocketChat/docs-old/administrator-guides/authentication/saml/keycloak/README.md

 To validate that the correct IdP signed the SAML, set *Custom Certificate (IDP Signing Certificate)* to the `<keycloak-realm>` RS256 certificate.
 The respective certificate can be found here: ![Keycloak SAML Realm RS256 Certificate]

+## Caveat

+* End SAML session setup currently does not seem to work correctly, see https://github.com/RocketChat/Rocket.Chat/issues/14881

-## TODO
+## Open Topics

 * Mapping of Attributes
 * Certs (?) - what about them??
-* End SAML session setup currently does not seem to work correctly

 [Keycloak SAML Configuration Basic]: keycloak-saml-configuration-basic.png
 [Keycloak SAML Realm RS256 Certificate]: keycloak-saml-realm-256-certificate.png